Winter Energy Bills Make more energy savings by switching electricity provider with Selectra today.

 • The savings come to €1,150 every year on your electricity and gas bill.

 With such savings in energy costs, it is easy to see why investing a little in your home can go a long way.
 In less than 10 years, one can recover over €10,000 on their energy bills in this example.
-If you can have the bulk of these home improvement costs covered by one of these SEAI Ireland grants, the result will definitely be felt in your wallet!

 The services and products mentioned on this website may only represent a small selection of the options available to you.
 Selectra encourages you to carry out your own research and seek advice if necessary before making any decisions.
 We may receive commission from selected partner providers on sales of some products and/or services mentioned within this website.
 Our website is free to use, and the commission we receive does not affect our opinion or the information we provide.